jayantkumarsingh/ftp-server/README.md

-# Simple ftp server
+# ftp server

 ## How to install:

 ```
-cd to the ftp dir
+cd to the dir
+make clean
 make
 execute with ./myftp
 ```